vmware-archive/gfxd-demo/README.md

 Ensure that the namenode URL is set correctly in `scripts/schema-hadoop.sql`.

+### Hadoop

+The demo is intended to be run using the Pivotal HD distribution.
+An easy way to do this is by using the [PHD VM].

 ### Setup

 The setup phase consists of starting up a GemFireXD cluster and populating the load_averages table.
 This step is achieved with: